JoBCB/circulo-meio/Syntax_Process.md

 * 3. Web RTC and web sockets;
      * plus streaming sound;

+* 4. Interface for performance:
+     * how to display the text from webconsole on the webpage;

 ### Main Structure

 * action operators (add + / remove - / modify ~) + vocabulary (parameters) + output device / target system;